debjeet214/Python/README.md

 ### Applications of Python

 The Python Package Index lists thousands of third-party modules for Python.
-Web and Internet Development
+1. Web and Internet Development
 Python offers many choices for web development:

-Frameworks such as Django and Pyramid.
+- Frameworks such as Django and Pyramid.
-Micro-frameworks such as Flask and Bottle.
+- Micro-frameworks such as Flask and Bottle.
-Advanced content management systems such as Plone and django CMS.
+- Advanced content management systems such as Plone and django CMS.
-Python's standard library supports many Internet protocols:
+- Python's standard library supports many Internet protocols:

+- i.
 HTML and XML
+- ii.
 JSON
+- iii.
 E-mail processing.
+- iv.
 Support for FTP, IMAP, and other Internet protocols.
+- v.
 Easy-to-use socket interface.
-And the Package Index has yet more libraries:
+- vi. the Package Index has yet more libraries:

 Requests, a powerful HTTP client library.
 Beautiful Soup, an HTML parser that can handle all sorts of oddball HTML.